 What does the WordPress ERR_TOO_MANY_REDIRECTS problem mean?

-A redirect loop occurs when one URL redirects the person to another URL, which redirects the person to another URL … and so on forever.
-Typically, it results from redirecting back and forth between the same two URLs — for example, the HTTP version of a URL and the HTTPS version of the URL.
+A redirect loop happens when one URL redirects the person to another URL, which redirects the person to another URL … and so on, until the browser crashes.
+One common cause is when a website redirects back and forth between the same two URLs — for example, the HTTP version of a URL and the HTTPS version of the URL.

 Instead of staying stuck in this loop until the end of time, the visitor's browser will show the ERR_TOO_MANY_REDIRECTS message instead.

 Depending on your web browser, you might see different variations of this error message on your WordPress site.
 Here are the common variations: